Themen:

 6. Time Duration (PR campaign)

-The time duration of a PR campaign depends primarily on the amount of the budget available for it.
-Music media regularly always like the latest, so that as much attention as possible can be generated, preferably with unreleased titles.
+The duration of a PR campaign depends primarily on the size of the budget available for it.

 Crossfire Metal